 Ephemerality is also encroaching on the institution of the library.
 With the significant shift to querying the Internet for information and knowledge, libraries are “relinquishing [their] place as the top source of inquiry” (Campbell, 2006, pp. 16) and becoming in a sense ephemeral, losing their physicality through irrelevance.
 This context questions the role of the “new” intangibles and their place within the “tangible” world of the library.
-Campbell (2006) states that there is a “need for a new mission” (pp. 20) and suggests that libraries can provide quality learning spaces, with librarians teaching digital information literacy (e.g. Twitter literacy), collecting and digitizing archival materials, and maintaining digital repositories - all of which require specific spatial organization.
+Campbell (2006) states that there is a “need for a new mission” (pp. 20) and suggests that libraries can provide quality learning spaces, with librarians teaching digital information literacy (e.g. Twitter literacy), collecting and digitizing archival materials, and maintaining digital repositories - all of which are skills that require specific spatial organization.
 The development of PARC demonstrates how librarians can and should make the shaping of space a serious consideration of their practice.

-Architecture as a spatial organization has been used to “embody knowledge” (Perez-Gomez, 1987, pp. 1) and librarians should consider embodying digital knowledge as a crucial part of their profession.
+Architecture as a spatial organization has been used to “embody knowledge” (Perez-Gomez, 1987, pp. 1) and, as such, librarians should consider embodying digital knowledge as a crucial part of their profession.
 Organized spaces can enchant, emplace, and enact (Griffs, 2013, pp. 2-3).
 When such spaces are made public, they can influence and shape public perception and behaviour (Lockton, 2011, pp. 14).
 Moreover, the “power of aesthetics” can improve learning (Kjaervang, 2006, pp. 1) and create associations and identities forged by shaping urban public spaces, thereby connecting this aestheticism to the democratic governance of the public sphere (Harvey, 2005, pp. 1).

 PARC is an early exploration towards making Twitter political voices heard and the role of libraries and librarians visible in society again.
 This institution is conceptually structured for public relevance through several interfacing connections.
-PARC’s vertical structure is configured as a server tower (see Figure 2.2) to facilitate a digital repository for political Tweets (and potentially other digital political information). core aspect of PARCit is connected via a digital network to other similar digital repositories around the , researchers to access dark archives anywhere in the world via PARC’s secure computer facilities.
+PARC’s vertical structure is configured as a server tower (see Figure 2.2) to facilitate a digital repository for political Tweets (and potentially other digital political information).
+One core aspect of PARC is that it is connected via a digital network to other similar digital repositories around the globe, which allows researchers to access dark archives anywhere in the world via PARC’s secure computer facilities.

 The server tower also generates heat, which is captured to provide a part, if not all, of the library’s electrical needs.
 PARC’s vertical structure is also envisioned to have skinned solar panels (see Figure 2.3) to generate more electricity.
 Excess electricity created by the solar panels can be fed directly into the city power grid, thus establishing connections with the people and spaces around it.
-The vertical structure will also feature a video wall (see Figure 2.4) that can live-broadcast or re-broadcast significant political events expressed via Twitter (see Figure 2.5), video, social media, or digital platforms.
+The vertical structure will also feature a video wall (see Figure 2.4) that can live-broadcast or re-broadcast significant political events expressed via Twitter (see Figure 2.5), video, social media, or other digital platforms.